Using Biot-Savart boundary conditions for unbounded external flow on Eulerian meshes: Confined vorticity applications

 The disk of radius $R$ and diameter $D=2R$ is given a constant acceleration $a$ for the initial non-dimensional time $t^*=at/U\le 1$ and is given a constant speed after this, ie

-We perform 2D and 3D simulations of the flow around a plate/circular disk immersed in a domain of dimension $1.5D\times1.5D(\times1.5D)$.
+We perform 2D and 3D simulations of the flow around a plate/circular disk immersed in a domain of dimension $1.5D\times1.5D\,\,(\times1.5D)$ with a resolution of 86 cells per diameter ($D$).
 From potential flow theory, the added-mass coefficient for an impulsively started flow is

 where $Ca$ is the classical added-mass coefficient.
 We simulate the 2D or 3D flow until $t^*=3$.
 Once the disk reaches its peak velocity, the Reynolds number is $\text{Re}=\frac{UR}{\nu}=1000$.

 We note here that the 2D and 3D problems possess axes of symmetry that would allow only a portion of the domain to be modeled.
 This can be easily accounted for in the Biot-Savart boundary conditions by adding the contributions of the images of each vortex cell, see \ref{A1}.
 However, to avoid unnecessary complications in this manuscript, we model the full plate and do not use the problem's symmetries.